Undergraduate programs in

 The Importance of Writing Studies

 It is not enough today to know how to write well.
-Students also have to know how writing works in an increasingly global and networked society.
+Students must also know how writing works in an increasingly global and networked society.
 This knowledge is essential for professional and academic advancement in fields such as business, communications, education, engineering, law, medicine, and all social services.
-In fact, most major professional exams such as the MCAT and LSAT require successful completion of a writing assignment.
+In fact, most major professional exams, such as the MCAT and LSAT, require successful completion of a writing assignment.

-A major in Writing Studies may be paired with virtually any other major or minor to strengthen a student's academic skills and enhance his or her readiness for the workplace or graduate school.
+A major in writing studies may be paired with virtually any other major or minor to strengthen students' academic skills and enhance their readiness for the workplace or graduate school.